 If you are unsure if you need to make changes to your premises licence, or you would like further advice on selling alcohol, please email the Licensing Team: email@example.com.

 Can I sell or serve food?

 If you are an existing food business that is registered with the Council, you do not need to apply for anything but you should review your food safety management system and procedures.

 Advice on this can be found on the Foods Standards Agency website, and also on Heart of the South West Local Enterprise Partnership website.

 If you are a new food business, you will need to register with the council.
 Find out how at Register a Food Business.

-The Government's COVID-19 Secure guidelines are the legal requirement to adhere to make your business COVID-19 safe, and can be found here.
-Guidance for the Hospitality Industry hasn't been published yet, but when they are we will update this page.
+The Government's COVID-19 Secure guidelines are the legal requirement to adhere to make your business COVID-19 safe, and can be found at the Gov.UK website.

-While you are waiting for official guidance to be published, there are other steps you can take to prepare for reopening.
-There is lots of great business advice and resources, including a template risk assessment on the Heart of the South West website.
+There is lots of great business advice and resources, including a template risk assessment, on the Heart of the South West website.